All posts

 What if I already filed a BOI report before the exemption?

-The report remains on file with FinCEN.
-There is no obligation to withdraw or update it, and no penalty for having filed when the requirement was in effect.
-Founders who filed during the period between January 2024 and March 2025 do not need to take further action regarding BOI.
+It stays on file with FinCEN.
+You don't need to withdraw or update it, and there's no penalty for having filed when the requirement was active.
+No further action needed.

 Is BOI filing the same as Form 5472?

-No. BOI filing is a one-time beneficial ownership report filed with FinCEN (Financial Crimes Enforcement Network).
-Form 5472 is an annual IRS information return required for every foreign-owned single-member LLC, filed with a pro forma Form 1120.
-The two are administered by different agencies, have different deadlines, and have different penalty structures.
-The BOI exemption for US-formed entities has no effect on the Form 5472 requirement.
+No, and this is where people get confused.
+BOI is a one-time ownership report filed with FinCEN.
+Form 5472 is an annual IRS information return required for every foreign-owned single-member LLC.
+Different agencies, different deadlines, different penalties.
+The BOI exemption has zero effect on your Form 5472 obligation.

 What about the New York LLC Transparency Act?

-New York's LLC Transparency Act took effect January 1, 2026, and requires all LLCs formed or registered in New York to disclose beneficial ownership to the New York Department of State.
-This is a state-level requirement, separate from the federal BOI obligation.
-Founders with New York LLCs face this state disclosure requirement even though they are exempt from federal BOI filing.
+Took effect January 1, 2026.
+All LLCs formed or registered in New York must disclose beneficial ownership to the New York Department of State.
+This is separate from the federal BOI requirement.
+If you have a New York LLC, you're exempt from federal BOI but still owe this state-level disclosure.

 What penalties apply if a foreign entity does not file BOI?

-Foreign entities registered to do business in a US state face civil penalties of up to $606 per day for non-filing, plus potential criminal penalties of up to $10,000 in fines and 2 years of imprisonment for willful violations.
-These penalties apply to the reporting company and to individuals who cause the violation.
+Up to $606 per day in civil penalties, plus up to $10,000 in fines and 2 years imprisonment for willful violations.
+Both the entity and the individuals who caused the non-filing can be held liable.

 References